isabella232/docs.devo.ps/source/how-to/add-a-server.md

 1. (Optional) Create a new repository.

-1. From your profile page, **click on the repository you wanto to use**.
+1. From your profile page, **click on the repository you want to use**.
 You will land on the "Files" section of the repository.

     <em>Repositories are used to gather logical infrastructures together: set of servers, tasks and scripts that work together.</em>